-Playwright, screenwriter, director and university faculty Jeffrey Stanley most recently wrote and performed his autobiographical, supernatural comic monologue BONEYARDS in the 2013 Philly Fringe.
-The hit show was a followup to his 2011 Philly Fringe show BEAUTIFUL ZION: A BOOK OF THE DEAD.
-He produced Bidisha Dasgupta's hit Bharatanatyam and Modern dance show EINSTEIN/TAGORE: SEASHORE OF ENDLESS WORLDS in the 2012 Philly Fringe.
-Stanley's wartime drama TESLA'S LETTERS (Samuel French, 2000) premiered in New York Off Broadway at The Ensemble Studio Theatre, had its UK premiere at the Edinburgh Fringe Festival and went on to numerous other productions including most recently the 2007 Chicago premiere.
-He was commissioned by the Mill Mountain Theatre in Virginia to write the comedy MEDICINE, MAN which premiered on their main stage in 2003 and went on to a southwest premiere at Theatre Three Dallas.
+Stanley's wartime drama TESLA'S LETTERS (Samuel French, 2000) premiered Off Broadway at The Ensemble Studio Theatre, had its UK premiere at the Edinburgh Fringe Festival and went on to numerous other productions including most recently at Eastern Kentucky University in 2015.
+He was commissioned by the Mill Mountain Theatre in Virginia to write the comedy MEDICINE, MAN which world premiered in 2003 and went on to a southwest premiere at Theatre Three Dallas in 2005.
 Stanley wrote, directed and performed in his autobiographical comedy THE GOLDEN HORSESHOE: A LECTURE ON TRAGEDY in New York at the Gershwin Hotel and Don't Tell Mama.
 He is a past president of the board of directors of the NEW YORK NEO-FUTURISTS.
-In New York he also directed a racially reimagined revival of Sam Shepard's THE GOD OF HELL, and his short plays HIGH TEA and STREPTOCOCCI: A LOVE STORY at Chashama, the Cherry Lane Annex and the Samuel French Short Play Festival.
-Stanley was a 2011-12 PDC Playwright-in-Residence at PLAYS & PLAYERS THEATRE in Philadelphia.
+In New York he also directed a racially reimagined revival of Sam Shepard's THE GOD OF HELL, and his own short plays HIGH TEA and STREPTOCOCCI: A LOVE STORY at Chashama, the Cherry Lane Annex and the Samuel French Short Play Festival.
+His solo show BEAUTIFUL ZION: A BOOK OF THE DEAD premiered in the 2011 Philly Fringe, and he was a 2011-12 PDC Playwright-in-Residence at PLAYS & PLAYERS THEATRE.

-Stanley wrote and directed the award-winning short film LADY IN A BOX starring Sarita Choudhury which was licensed numerous times for international broadcast and distribution.
-He has won numerous screenwriting awards, and has either optioned or been hired to write screenplays for Peter Farrelly, Charles B. Wessler, GreeneStreet Films, Buckeye Entertainment, Cabin Creek Films, Andrew Lauren Productions, indie producer Matthew Myers and others.
+He wrote and directed the award-winning short film LADY IN A BOX starring Sarita Choudhury, a satire inspired by the infamous Terri Schiavo euthanasia case.
+He has won numerous screenwriting awards, and has either optioned or been hired to write screenplays for Peter Farrelly, Charles B. Wessler, GreeneStreet Films, Buckeye Entertainment, Cabin Creek Films, Andrew Lauren Productions, Matthew Myers and others.
 He has been a judge and script analyst for the Script Savvy Monthly Screenwriting Competition and a script consultant for UK-based Initialize Films.

 Reviews, Features, Guest Writer and Media Appearances